Windows Server 2012 R2 Remote Desktop Services Device Connections 50 CAL

-Windows Server 2012 R2 Remote Desktop Services (RDS) is work with Device Client Access Windows is organized through Microsoft solution designed to provide secure, is work with centralized access to desktops and applications from virtually anywhere.
-With the help of Remote Desktop Services that works with organizations who can deploy virtual desktops or remote desktops or remote applications hosted on a central server.
+Windows Server 2012 R2 Remote Desktop Services (RDS) works with Device Client Access Windows is organized through Microsoft solution designed to provide secure, is work with centralized access to desktops and applications from virtually anywhere.
+With the help of Remote Desktop Services that works with organizations can deploy virtual desktops or remote desktops, or remote applications hosted on a central server.
 A 50 Device CAL package allows up to 50 unique devices to access the server’s RDS environment.
 This model supports efficient resource use and simplifies license tracking.

 Key Features: